 Your Virga Law Firm Tallahassee Attorney can help draft a pre-marital agreement regarding your pre-marital property and assets that you wish to retain if you divorce.

 When you find yourself starting divorce proceedings without the protection of a prenuptial agreement, there are still options.
-Working with a Virga Law Firm Tallahassee Attorney will allow you to receive legal advice at all stages, and be appraised of your rights and obligations at all times.
+Working with a Virga Law Firm attorney will allow you to receive legal advice at all stages, and be appraised of your rights and obligations at all times.
 The attorney will look at your specific situation, pre and post marriage assets, inherited and sentimental items, the spouse’s conduct and all relevant factors to help you draft a settlement consistent with your concerns.